In this tutorial I am going to teach you how to create custom Cadsoft Eagle components.

 No other components can be placed within this area, so we’ll draw it using the “39 tKeepout” layer.

-From the component drawing, we can see that the outer dimensions of the battery holder is 2.120 x 1.164 inches.
+From the component drawing, we can see that the outer dimensions of the battery holder are 2.120 x 1.164 inches.
 Draw a rectangle, then open its properties (View -> Info) and set the correct size.

 Then draw a line in the “21 tPlace” layer around the component.
 This will create silkscreen lines on your finished printed circuit board that show where the component is going to be placed.